danielbrendel/dnyDanigram/README.md

 ## Description:
 Danigram is a lightweight photo community platform software.
 Users can register and share images using hashtags.
-Users can comment on posts, like posts, comments and hashtags and highlight users.
+Users can comment on posts, like posts, comments and hashtags and mention users.
 Users can bookmark hashtags and users.
 There is also profile management, notification system and e-mail system.
 The system comes with a friendly installer.
 For a full feature list see below.